-Following best-practice professional guidance, Bates has moved to a Dash (grab-n-go) dining program.
+Following best-practice professional guidance, Bates will continue to operate a Dash (grab-n-go) dining program.
 All food is either served, or available pre-packaged.
 Catering services have been suspended, and we are not providing food service to faculty and staff.
 Dining is not open to the non-Bates public.

-Our service is changing, and Bates dining will look different, but our commitment to providing you the best quality food, service, and dining experience will never waver.
+Our service has changed, and Bates dining does look different, but our commitment to providing you the best quality food, service, and dining experience will never waver.